 Computer Labs: A large number of Internet-capable computers are assigned to college-wide computer labs, specialized departmental labs, learning centers, the Library, and faculty offices to support instruction and research.
 The Classroom Building (second floor) houses a College wide drop-in lab.
 Additionally six of the college's 15 classroom computer labs are located at this site.
-These labs are fully equipped with networked computers, networked laser printers, and each contains a high resolution LCD data/video projector that allows computer images to be projected onto a large screen to enhance class instruction.
+These labs are fully equipped with networked computers, networked laser printers, and each contains a high resolution LCD data/video projector that allows network connections to support all academic and computer images to be projected onto a large screen to administrative areas of the College.
+Office and lab enhance class instruction.